 On the other hand, SaaS is hosted on a remote server and all your data is stored in the cloud.

-Pros and cons of different hosting types
+LMS price comparison: Pros & cons of different hosting types

 Locally hosted LMS is highly customizable and more secure.
 This is especially true if you work with sensitive data that you want to keep on your servers.